Los Angeles Whistleblower Lawyer

 - Negative performance evaluations

-The First Amendment guarantees the right to freedom of speech and to petition for redress of grievances.
 Unfortunately, sometimes when employees speak out on the job, they can fall victim to employer retaliation and other types of discriminatory practices.
-Our team of highly experienced employment retaliation lawyers strongly believe that those employees who obey the law should not be penalized or retaliated against in any way.
+Our team of highly experienced employment retaliation lawyers is well-versed in whistleblower claims, and we believe that employees who obey the law should not be penalized or retaliated against.